cloudamqp/amqproxy/README.md

 ```sh
 docker run --rm -it -p 5673:5673 cloudamqp/amqproxy amqp://SERVER:5672
 ```

+Note: If you are running the upstream server on localhost then you will have to add the `--network host` flag to the docker run command.

 Then from your AMQP client connect to localhost:5673, it will resuse connections made to the upstream.
 The AMQP_URL should only include protocol, hostname and port (only if non default, 5672 for AMQP and 5671 for AMQPS).
 Any username, password or vhost will be ignored, and it's up to the client to provide them.